 Using a fork or pastry blender, work the butter into the flour until the mixture resembles breadcrumbs.

 Using your hands, gather the mix together to form a smooth ball of pastry dough.

-Put the dough on a floured surface, or between two pieces of cling film, and roll it into a 25cm/10” circle.
+Put the dough on a floured surface, and roll it into a 25cm/10” circle.